 In 2008, EPA began to review chromium-6 health effects and in September 2010, released a draft scientific assessment.
-When this report is finalized in 2011, EPA will review the conclusions and determine if a standard for chromium-6 is necessary for public health protection.
-For more information on the health effects of chromium, visit EPA.
+When this report is finalized, EPA will review the conclusions and determine if a standard for chromium-6 is necessary for public health protection.
+For more information on EPA's investigation of the health effects of chromium, visit the EPA Website.

 - Is chromium found in District drinking water?